tobiaskraus/kraus-accounting-ts/docs/tech-decisions.md

 **Future**: Will migrate to SQLite or PostgreSQL with Drizzle ORM when ready for persistence.

+## Client Side rendering

+**Decision**: Client side rendering (not server side)

+**Rationale**:

+- I don't need SEO (no public pages)
+- a lot of client dynamic UI features like filtering results in a view etc.
+- as a private person, I want to keep server costs really low.
+Server side rendering has higher server costs due to higher RAM and CPU usage

 ## API Layer

 **Decision**: tRPC for end-to-end type safety